codeforwings/vite-puppeteer-template/README.md

 Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).

+# Notes
+* Vitest doesn't quite support puppeteer yet.
+Only Webdriver.io and Playwright.
+  * Webdriver.io is sponsored by BrowserStack, and based on Selenium.
+  * Playwright is sponsored by Microsoft, and is a newer project that supports multiple browsers.

 # Install
 * Vite Test
 * Puppeteer